smnbajwa/smnbajwa/README.md

 Hi,
-I am Saman and I am a Mechanical Engineer.

 A while ago, I bought an Arduino kit and started working on electronics projects.
 I was always interested in electronics and computer science.
 Therefore, Arduino projects